-This lawsuit concerns allegations of civil rights violations, and State law causes of action against Sheriff's Deputies.

-The Claims Board approved settlement of this matter in the amount of \$49,000.
+This lawsuit concerns allegations of civil rights violations, and State law causes of action against Sheriff's Deputies; settlement is recommended in the amount of \$49,000.

-This lawsuit concerns allegations of civil rights violations and State law causes of action after Plaintiff was shot and detained by Sheriff's Deputies.

-The Claims Board recommended to the Board of Supervisors the settlement of this matter in the amount of \$492,500.
+This lawsuit concerns allegations of civil rights violations and State law causes of action after Plaintiff was shot and detained by Sheriff's Deputies; settlement is recommended in the amount of \$492,500.

-i.
 Nicholas Fobia, et al. v.
 County of Los Angeles, et al. Los Angeles Superior Court Case No. BC 516 710 j.
 Heather Kowalczyk v.
 County of Los Angeles, et al. Los Angeles Superior Court Case No. BC 531 503

-This lawsuit arises from alleged injuries sustained in a vehicle accident involving an on-duty Sheriff's Deputy.

-The Claims Board approved settlement of this matter in the amount of \$25,000.
+This lawsuit arises from alleged injuries sustained in a vehicle accident involving an on-duty Sheriff's Deputy; settlement is recommended in the amount of \$25,000.

-This lawsuit arises from injuries sustained in a vehicle accident involving an on-duty Sheriff's Deputy.
+This lawsuit arises from injuries sustained in a vehicle accident involving an on-duty Sheriff's Deputy; settlement is recommended in the amount of \$2,200,000.
 (Continued from the Claims Board Meeting of January 4, 2016)